packagist/private-packagist-api-client/README.md

 $packages = $client->packages()->all();
 ```

-From `$client` object, you can access the full Private Packagist Api.
+From `$client` object, you can access the full Private Packagist API.

 ## Documentation